PvPClt/project/album_en.md

 **Putin**:

 – Then take a heart from a schoolkid – a recent graduate.
-What, do you feel sorry for some kid for my sake?
+What, you feel sorry for some kid for my sake?

 **Kovalchuk** (fervently):